liukun-msft/working-docs/servicebus/session-processor-order-issue/working-notes.md

             });
 ```

 After going though the code, the logic looks good and we prefetch only 1 message at a time.
-After message is processed, we request another one.

 The reason may comes from reactor-core or we may wrongly use some `Flux` methods.
 To verify that, we can simplify the issue by only write the reactor code to represent session receiving prossess.
 See [Simplify receive logic](./working-notes.md#simplify-receive-logic).

 ### Root Cause Analysis